gpsandhu23/LLM_code_scanning_evals/README.md

-# LLM_code_scanning_evals
+# LLM code scanning evals

-Tests to measure effectiveness of LLMs at finding security issues in coede
+Set of tests to measure effectiveness of LLMs at identifying security issues in code and generating fixes